-In Mississippi, as with any other state, if rent is paid in a timely manner in exchange for inhabiting property, a landlord-tenant relationship is established (even without a written lease).
+Mississippi law (Mississippi Code Title 89) states that if rent is paid in a timely manner in exchange for inhabiting property, a landlord-tenant relationship is established (even without a written lease).
 Under this relationship, tenants have the right to pursue housing without discrimination and the right to habitable premises.

 Evictions in Mississippi

 Mississippi gives landlords broad authority to evict tenants.
 The most common reasons for eviction in Mississippi are:

 - Nonpayment of rent – If rent is late, landlords can give a 3-day Notice to Pay or Quit.
 If the tenant does not pay within 3 days, the landlord can engage in eviction proceedings.
 Landlords are free to give tenants a grace period for late rent, either in a lease agreement or at their discretion.

 - Violation of lease term – If a tenant violates the terms of their lease or does not abide by their responsibilities as a tenant, landlords can issue a 30-day Notice to Remedy.
 If the terms are not met or the problem is not remediable, then landlords can proceed with eviction.